Volume 8 • Number 3 • August, 2015

 In a tour de force that must surely be regarded as a singularly staggering technical achievement (not to mention being one of the ultimate "wow" moments that I’ve witnessed during my lifetime) on July 14, 2015 the New Horizons spacecraft flew by the dwarf planet, Pluto, taking a series of pictures that are destined to expand our overall understanding of the Universe.
 When it comes to objectivity in photography, it’s pretty difficult to imagine the medium being much more functionally objective (let alone more thoroughly exciting and charged with a sense of inspiration and wonder) than it was on July 14, 2015!

 After more than nine years of travel at speeds in excess of 36,000 mph – in what I’ve come to affectionately refer to as: The granddaddy of all photographic field trips! – New Horizons had traveled a distance of more than 3 billion miles to pass within 7,750 miles of Pluto.
-And with but a brief window of opportunity during the flyby, "Lorri" and "Ralph" (the spacecraft’s main optical cameras) took a series of photographs that will be critically evaluated by scientists, and visually marveled at by the masses, for countless years to come.
-I don’t know about you, but just contemplating the spectacularly colossal nature of such an astounding achievement has brought me to tears on a couple of occasions.
+And with but a brief window of opportunity during the flyby, "Lorri" and "Ralph" (the spacecraft’s main optical cameras) took a series of photographs that will be critically evaluated by scientists, and visually marveled at by the masses for countless years to come.
+I don’t know about you, but just contemplating the spectacularly colossal nature of such an astounding achievement has brought me to tears on more than one occasion.

 Once again I find myself being emotionally uplifted by photography’s immense capacity to add meaning, purpose, enrichment, and a sense of wonder to our lives.
 There is something about the ability to see what otherwise cannot be seen that makes photography a unique and truly remarkable endeavor.